AndySchroder/bitcoin-submittx/README.md

                         before submitting. (default: False)
 ```

-The tool will connect to the provided nodes and announce the transactions.
+The tool will connect to nodes and announce the transactions.
 If the
 nodes subsequently request them within the timeout, they are sent.

 The return status of the program will be 0 if at least one node requested the transaction, and 1